Ethos & Values

 helping each other to reach for the stars.

-Our Vision is that every child will reach their full potential.
+Our aim is that every child will reach their full potential.

 We strongly believe that helping children reach their full potential is a shared responsibility.
-We encourage our children to 'Reach for the Stars' and with our help, their parents' help and the help of their peers are successful.
+We encourage our children to 'Reach for their Star' and with our help, their parents' help and the help of their peers the children are successful.

 The Bible verse, ‘Love one another as I have loved you’ (John 13: 34-35) sets the vision for the children in a Christian context and the story of the Good Samaritan helps children understand how we should all help each other.